djbpitt/balisage_2017/presentation/tag.md

 # What’s a model for

-* Real XML start and end tags are part of the model.
+* Parsing real XML start and end tags is automatic because they’re part of the model.
 No semantics required.
 * Parsing Trojan milestones requires application semantics.
 * “What text really is” belongs in the model, and not at the application layer.

+# So what is text really?

+## What text isn’t

+* Not (always) ordered
+* Not (always) hierarchical (not just not always monohierarchical, but sometimes not hierarchical at all)
+* Not every XML element is a real Content Object

 # How TAG works